Haml Changelog

 Thanks to John Reilly.

-The :attributes
+The :attributes option

 can now take regular expressions that specify which tags to make self-closing.

-The Haml executable now has a --double-quote-attributes
+The Haml executable now has a --double-quote-attributes option (short form: -q)

 that causes attributes to use a double-quote mark rather than single-quote.